Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 Let's get started!

+TEST TEXT TO REMOVE UNNEEDED SPACE PLEASE IGNORE

 ---
 ## Transformations

-What we want is all possible potion combination.
+What we want is all possible potion combinations.
 The rules are as follows:
 * Each Ingredient has up to four effects.
 * A potion has an effect if two (or more) ingredients share the same effect.
 * The total number of ingredients in a potion is limited to four.

-So, using our 'Ingredients_final' database, we want to create three new databases.
+So, using our 'Ingredients_final' table, we want to create three new tables.
 One for potions with two ingredients, one for three, and one for four (Spoiler, we are actually going to create four).

 We are going to use the following SQL code to create our first database, made from two ingredients.
+(Note: break down + explain code)

 ```sql
 select t1.ingredients as t1ing, t2.ingredients as t2ing,